-What if I am Unsure What to Order?
+What if I am Unsure of What to Order?

 What are the Payment Requirements?

-We do offer special payment option for first time customers.
-Contact us online or call us at (512)300-6568 for more details.
+We do offer a special payment option for first-time customers.
+Contact us online or call us at (512)825-6447 for more details.

 What Happens After I Send My Order?

-We will send you a proforma invoice with a total amount and product pictures for review.
+We will send you a proforma invoice with the total amount and product pictures for review.
 If needed, our staff can make any changes before finalizing your order.